y330/FragmentQR/index.md

 #### **What are Text Fragments?**

-A Text Fragment is a part of a URI that specifies a piece of text to be scrolled into view and highlighted in yellow(by default).
+A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted in yellow(by default).
 In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.

-**For the technically inclined:** In a URL, a text fragment is specified in the URI fragment:
-`your-url/#URI-fragment`
-after the `#` that defines a peice of text.
+**Technical:** it is a part of a URL defined in the URI fragment` your-url/#URI-fragment` that defines a peice of text.
 The syntax for a text fragment is *your-url/#:~:text="text-fragment"*.

 #### **What really is FragmentQR, and why should I get it?**